 Q&A: RRB financial reports

-CHICAGO — The Railroad Retirement Board (RRB) is required by law to submit annual reports to Congress on the financial condition of the railroad retirement and railroad unemployment insurance systems.
+CHICAGO — As required by law, the Railroad Retirement Board (RRB) submits annual reports to Congress on the financial condition of the railroad retirement and railroad unemployment insurance systems.
 These reports must also include recommendations for any financing changes that may be advisable in order to ensure the solvency of the systems.
 In June, the RRB submitted its reports on the railroad retirement and railroad unemployment insurance systems.

 The following questions and answers summarize the findings of these reports.